Bisquick Biscuits for Two

 Butter on an open biscuit.

 When you want good biscuits, and you don’t have time to make a homemade biscuit recipe, these easy biscuits will do the trick.
 And honestly, they work when time is tight and you don’t want to make a mess.
-You just stir, knead lightly, cut out and bake
+You just stir, knead lightly, cut out and bake.

 This small batch makes just 4 biscuits.
 You could go bigger and make just two mega biscuits.
 Or you can make drop biscuits of whatever size you prefer.